-- 1. Before the examination, it is the students' responsibility to clarify: - a) equipment that should be provided; - b) items which will be provided by the exam supervisor;
+- Before the examination, it is the students' responsibility to clarify: - a) equipment that should be provided; - b) items which will be provided by the exam supervisor; - 2.
+Examination supervisors will inspect any equipment brought into the examination room. - Equipment should bear only the original inscribed information.

-It is the student's responsibility to obtain this information

-- 2. Examination supervisors will inspect any equipment brought into the examination room. - 3.
-Equipment should bear only the original inscribed information.
 All materials must be in working order (this includes calculators).
-Students cannot appeal on the grounds that examination equipment did not work correctly. - 4.
-Calculators may only be used if they are models approved by NSW Education Standards Authority.
+Students cannot appeal on the grounds that examination equipment did not work correctly. - Calculators may only be used if they are models approved by NSW Education Standards Authority.